Resetting the risk dial – empowering the UK public sector to build back better.

 Moving towards a sustainable pace of change

 Across the public sector, the ability to make effective change requires a continued focus on clear values and outcomes without reverting to a position where change is hampered unnecessarily by traditional approaches.
-For Andrew Bolton, maintaining new ways of working will be essential to keeping his team empowered, “We’re still in decompression, but there are key learnings we need to build into our future ways of working.”
+Andrew Bolton from DWP Digital is passionate about this, he states that maintaining new ways of working will be essential to keeping his team empowered, “We’re still in decompression, but there are key learnings we need to build into our future ways of working.”

 These lessons will be important not least because UK citizens now have extremely high expectations, having seen what’s possible.
 Managing these expectations and a realisation that perhaps not everything can be turned around quickly will need some careful handling.
 Internal customers and stakeholders within the public sector have also experienced how quickly teams can deliver interim measures and use best endeavours to deliver results.
 There is a danger this pace of change will be considered ‘business as usual’.
 Service levels and ability to deliver in the long term require some resetting of expectations.